astronomer/docs/astro/configure-deployment-resources.md

 `[Number of workers]= ([Queued tasks]+[Running tasks])/(Worker Concurrency)`

 This calculation is computed by KEDA every 10 seconds.
-For more information on how workers are affected by changes to a Deployment, read [What Happens During a Code Deploy](deploy-code.md#what-happens-during-a-code-deploy).
+For more information on how workers are affected by changes to a Deployment, read [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).

 ## Scheduler resources

-The [Airflow Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.
+The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.
 By adjusting the **Scheduler Count** slider in the Cloud UI, you can configure up to 4 schedulers, each of which will be provisioned with the AU specified in **Scheduler Resources**.

-For example, if you set scheduler Resources to 10 AU and scheduler Count to 2, your Airflow Deployment will run with 2 Airflow schedulers using 10 AU each.
+For example, if you set scheduler resources to 10 AU and scheduler Count to 2, your Airflow Deployment will run with 2 Airflow schedulers using 10 AU each.

 If you experience delays in task execution, which you can track via the Gantt Chart view of the Airflow UI, we recommend increasing the AU allocated towards the scheduler.
 The default resource allocation is 10 AU.